ethanrowe5379/Brightsolid_Project/README.md

 - Non-compliant fields in table could have a red background to make it jump out.

 - Showing the number of exceptions on the dashboard.

+## Meeting (11th oct)
+### Members Present:
+DJ Dorren, Ethan Rowe, Jamie Fergus, Daniel Jakubek, John Harrow

+### Members Not Present:
+n/a

+### Apologies:
+n/a

+### Summary of Conversation:
+Ethan
+- Yesterday I noticed we had made some mistakes such as the customer was able to view other customers resources not taking into account customerID and suspending an exception doesn't create an audit so I've updated these and made a pull request.
+- Today I will be working on creating new issues for the clients' suggestions from the client meeting on 10th Oct.
+- Working on issue #14

+Jamie
+- Helped Daniel with those issues he mentioned and reviewed his pull request.
+- Working on issue #55 and #56

+DJ
+- Wrote up the minutes from the client meeting so Daniel could see what went on and the answers to his questions since he was ill.
+- reviewed Daniel's pull request for the work he did.
+- Working more on reports.
+- Working on issue #14 with Daniel if he needs help.
+- Working on the looks of the website

+Ethan
+- Reviewed Daniel's pull request.
+- Worked on some of the chart.js implementations.
+- Today I will continue working on the charts.
+- Working on issue #54

+John
+- Reviewed Daniel's pull request.
+- Working on issue # 53